buerokratt/Buerokratt-onboarding/README.md

 https://github.com/buerokratt/Ruuter

 All of our services are based on Ruuter.
 Whenever you want to make POST, GET or other requests, it's done via Ruuter.
 The same goes for if/else statements, creating and using templated services, etc. Ruuter also acts as a reverse proxy to mediate all traffic between any of the components.
-Go through the [guide](https://github.com/buerokratt/Ruuter/blob/main/samples/GUIDE.md) and definitely create your own [Ruuter-based mock services](https://github.com/buerokratt/Ruuter/blob/main/samples/steps/mock.md) to get the first grip.
+Go through the [guide](https://github.com/buerokratt/Ruuter/blob/main/samples/GUIDE.md) and definitely create your own [Ruuter-based mock services](https://github.com/buerokratt/Ruuter/blob/main/samples/steps/mock.md) to get the first grip of it.

 #### Resql | Bükstack